danyal-903/danyal-903/README.md

 ```
 ```
 🔭 I’m currently working as Software Engineer
-😍 My favourite tech stack is NestJS, TypeORM and PostgreSQL 🌱 I’m currently learning cloud native technologies like kubernetes, docker 👯 I’m looking to collaborate on some cool open source projects in TypeScript 📫 You can reach me at danyalr8@gmail.com
+😍 My favourite tech stack is Laravel, NestJS, TypeORM and PostgreSQL 🌱 I’m currently learning cloud native technologies like kubernetes, docker 👯 I’m looking to collaborate on some cool open source projects in TypeScript, Laravel, NestJS 📫 You can reach me at danyalr8@gmail.com
 ```